pboivin/filament-peek/docs/builder-previews.md

 Closing the preview modal does not update the record in the database, only the form state is updated.

+#### A note on stability

-**Note**: This feature was initially designed with a focus on the [Builder field](https://filamentphp.com/docs/3.x/forms/fields/builder) but can be used with other field types.
-Make sure to check out the [Using Custom Fields](#using-custom-fields) section below.
+This feature was initially designed with a focus on the [Builder field](https://filamentphp.com/docs/3.x/forms/fields/builder), using Blocks composed of [built-in Filament fields]([url](https://filamentphp.com/docs/3.x/forms/fields/getting-started#available-fields)).
+It's possible to integrate with custom field types and 3rd party plugins but obviously, not all combinations have been tested.
+Please feel free to report any issues you encounter with custom fields [in this repository](https://github.com/pboivin/filament-peek/issues).
+I can with you to determine where the issue is coming from.

 ## Using the Builder Preview with Blade Views